awsdocs/aws-systems-manager-user-guide/doc_source/create-baseline-console-windows.md

 1. If you want to begin using this patch baseline as the default for Windows as soon as you create it, select **Set this patch baseline as the default patch baseline for Windows Server instances** \.

    If you choose not to set this patch baseline for use now, you can do so later\.
-For information, see [Setting an existing patch baseline as the default](set-default-patch-baseline.md)\.
+For information, see [Setting an existing patch baseline as the default \(console\)](set-default-patch-baseline.md)\.

 1. In the **Approval rules for operating systems** section, use the fields to create one or more auto\-approval rules\.
    + **Product**: The version of the operating systems the approval rule applies to, such as `WindowsServer2012`\.
 The default selection is `All`\.